pablopenlop/gradewing_guide/docs/other.md

 !!! danger "Critical Disaster Recovery"
     This procedure must **ONLY** be used in the event of a critical failure in the current Production version.
 The objective is to perform a **Rollback** to a stable previous version while strictly **preserving the existing database**.

-!!! tip "Before starting, identify the version number (`vn.n`) of the last stable image that was working correctly."

 #### 1. Connection to Hetzner and positioning in Gradewing from the terminal

 First, log in via SSH to the server: